sowcow/blog/content/posts/special-operation.md

 Anyway I need to get myself into game theory and history/geopolitics more to have some insight about what that could be.

 As I understand people who protest may be psychologically playing the role of that loss-loss if they get a big-enough crowd.
+Also they obviously may just think in civillian ethical norms and intuitions.
 I don't really think they play the "switch" thing (outside of those doing actually crazy things but likely they are not smart).
 No idea what is the right way to have "switch"/not-smart not being used by the third-party.